Sustainable Rural Water Use and Infrastructure Program

 South Australian River Murray Sustainability Irrigation Industry Improvement Program for details.

 The Commonwealth On-Farm Further Irrigation Efficiency (COFFIE) Program assists irrigators in the Murray-Darling Basin to modernise their on-farm irrigation infrastructure while returning water savings to the environment.

-The programme is designed to run until 2024 and is additional to existing programmes under the Sustainable Rural Water Use and Infrastructure Program (SRWUIP).
+The program is designed to run until 2024 and is additional to existing programs under the Sustainable Rural Water Use and Infrastructure Program (SRWUIP).